SteenMaxwell/data-analytics-power-bi-report241/README.md

 <img width="966" alt="Product Report Full - Empty" src="https://github.com/user-attachments/assets/d7b0bef1-be34-46fe-8229-87b7afe78f13" />

 ### Creating a Slicer Toolbar
 I added a blank button to the top of the navigation bar, set the icon type to Custom in the Format pane, and chose the relevant filter icon as the icon image.
 I used Power BI's bookmarks feature to create a pop-out toolbar where the slicers will be placed.
 One slicer was set to `Products[Category]`, another set to `Stores[Country]` and the last set to `[Year] & [Quarter]`.
-All these were set to list slicers so users can easily filter the data on the Product Detail page. ...
+All these were set to list slicers so users can easily filter the data on the Product Detail page.
+I also added a back button so the slicer toolbar could be hidden when not in use.
+I added two new bookmarks: one with the toolbar group hidden in the Selection pane, and one with it visible.
+I assigned the buttons to the relevant bookmarks.
+This allowed the slicer toolbar to open and close depending on the button clicked.

 The Slicer bar: